 Continuing education students may be:

-(1) adults taking classes for personal enrichment without working toward any particular degree or certificate.
+(1) adults taking classes for personal enrichment without working toward any particular degree.

 These students may enroll without abiding by a formal admission process.
 These courses may not be used towards completion of a baccalaureate degree from the colleges until the student formally applies for admission as a degree-seeking student and is admitted as such to the college.

 (2) adults taking classes in order to complete a baccalaureate degree.

 New, returning or transfer students in this category must submit high school and college transcripts from previously attended schools and formally apply to the Office of Admission and be (re)admitted to CSB/SJU.